DavideLunardon/dadolunhook/README.md

 # dadolunhook
 CaptainHook extension adding customized hooks
 Thanks for the amazing work made by CaptainHook ( https://github.com/CaptainHookPhp/captainhook ) by sebastianfeldmann!

+## How it works
+This repo must be forked letting you specify your new amazing hooks into DadolunHook\App\Runner\Configurator\Setup\Dadolun class.
+This is only an example to how captainhook original extension can be extented and customized with new hooks without touching the original repo.

 ## Installation